graphql-java/graphql-java-type-generator/README.md

 Direct access is given if, for example, only fields are needed.

 #FAQ
-Recursive object creation?
+* Recursive object creation?
 Yes.
-Java Generics?
-Yes, when type erasure has not happened.
+* Java Generics?
+Yes, as long as type erasure has not happened.
-Enums?
+* Enums?
 Yup
-Unions?
+* Unions?
 Not yet... java doesn't really have those natively.
-Lists?
+* Lists?
 Yes, and lists of lists
-Scalars?
-We additionally handle BigInteger and BigDecimal.
+* Scalars?
+We additionally handle BigInteger and BigDecimal, byte, short, and char

 Let us know what else you need.